 Today, SEO is not as easy since search engines now penalize the old practice of keyword stuffing.
 Over the past few years, search engine technology has improved to detect when keywords are being placed throughout a site in a non-helpful, out-of-context fashion for the sake of earning more traffic.
 The engines know that this keyword stuffing isn’t useful to users, so now they focus on more relevant, useful applications of keywords as a basis for results page rankings.

 Even with complex search engine algorithms, SEO can still be used to drive traffic to your store with the right groundwork.
-We’ll lay that foundation in the following four steps to help you create a solid SEO strategy for your online store.
+We’ll lay that foundation in the following strategy to help you improve SEO with content for your online store.

 Step 1: Brainstorm Keyword Ideas

 To start, write out a list of every keyword that you think your buyers might search to find your site.
 Don’t focus too much on perfecting your list at this stage — you’ll be refining it later when we move on to keyword research tools.